maxim-tschumak/service-criticality-app/readme.md

 --------------- | -------------
-Degree          | Number of direct communication partners of the given service Out-Degree      | Number of direct dependencies of the given service In-Degree       | Number of services wich depend directly on the given one Constraint      | Order of constraint of dependency relations Cycles          | Circular dependencies Katz-Centrality | Importance of the service as a dependency on the big scale (transitive dependency) Effective Size  | Number of independent subnetworks the service is connected to
+Degree          | Number of direct communication partners of the given service Out-Degree      | Number of direct dependencies of the given service In-Degree       | Number of services which depend directly on the given one Constraint      | Order of constraint of dependency relations Cycles          | Circular dependencies Katz-Centrality | Importance of the service as a dependency on the big scale (transitive dependency) Effective Size  | Number of independent sub networks the service is connected to

 ## Components
 The application consists of 3 services based on Spring Boot.